Photography mdavid.com.au

-Macro photophotography is one of the areas in which the size of the sensor makes a difference.
-This photo is of an Eastern Dwarf Tree Frog clinging to a glass window
+Macro photography, like this picture of a praying mantis, is one of the areas in which the size of the sensor makes a difference.

 Digital SLR cameras have a sensor, which is the thing that takes the place of the film.
 The size of that sensor makes a big difference to how the camera behaves.

 Back in the days when everyone used film, people often talked about using 35mm film in their SLR cameras.
-Now, when people refer to a full-frame digital camera, they are talking about a camera with a sensor about the same size as a full frame of 35mm film.
+Now, when people refer to a full-frame digital camera, they’re talking about a camera with a sensor about the same size as a single full frame of 35mm film.

 APS-C

-APS-C stands for Advanced Photo System type-C. Aren’t you glad you know that?
-Here’s what that means.
+APS-C stands for Advanced Photo System type-C. Aren’t you glad you know that now?

 APS was a format of camera film that allowed a choice of three different formats.
 The ‘C’ added onto the end referred to what was called the ‘Classic’ option for using that type of film.